Lakshay-812/Event-Calendar/README.md

 # Event-Calendar
-Refer to the the project file Event Calendar.pdf to know the features.

 A desktop calendar application that stores various events like your day-to-day events, important dates, holidays, festivals, university events etc. One of the main features of this application is that it gives you